akamai/hface/docs/facade.rst

 In such cases, it is possible to use directly :class:`hface.client.ProxyClient`:

 .. literalinclude:: ../examples/proxy_client.py

+(The example should run as it is.
+It is available in `examples/proxy_client.py <https://github.com/akamai/hface/blob/main/examples/proxy_client.py>`_)

 Async context manager :meth:`.ProxyClient.session` must be used to get :class:`.ProxyClientSession`.
 This class implements :class:`.ClientNetworking`, so it can be used to open network connections.